urvashi-code1255/urvashi-code1255/README.md

 - 🏫 I am a second year Undergrad persuing B.Tech in Information Technology at Maharaja Agrasen Institute of Technology.
 - 🍀 I am currently practising javascript and React.js
 - ❤ I love open sourcing.
-Currently I am Mentoring students for UAceIt Winter Of Mentorship and CrossWoc.
+Currently I am Mentoring students for Girlscript Summer Of Code, UAceIt Winter Of Mentorship and CrossWoc.
 Also, I am participating in SWOC and DWOC.
 - 🎯 2021 Goal is to contribute more in open source.
 - 🎈 Fun Fact: I love singing.